-Thomas Wormitt, born 1983 in the German town of Mönchengladbach, has been studying since 2004 at Folkwang University of the Arts in Essen.
-He started out with studying the flute as an apprentice of Prof. Gunhild Ott, followed by the study of traverso under the instruction of Michael Schmidt-Casdorff, and since 2013 Generalbass (harpsichord, organ) with Prof. Christian Rieger.
-Numerous masterclasses and academies enriched his musical education.
+Thomas Wormitt studied at Folkwang University of Arts in Essen, Germany, with Gunhild Ott (flute), Michael Schmidt-Casdorff (Traverso) and Christian Rieger (Basso continuo as well as historical keyboard instruments).
+Numerous Masterclasses and summer academies enriched his musical education.
 Thomas focuses on performance practice, and after extensively studying music of different eras, including numerous first performances, he now dedicates himself to early music and period performance practice.

 During his studies he was awarded the Folkwangpreis for exceptional performance twice and held scholarships by Jeunesse Moderne as well as LiveMusicNow e.V.
 As flutist of “Les Visionnaires” Ensemble he won the international Gebrüder-Graun-Preis.
 With 2014 founded Cicerone Ensemble he received the advancement award of the Köhler-Osbahr-Foundation in 2015 and won a scholarship by German music council through the well-known Geman music competition, becoming part of 60. national selection of young artists.
 In numerous concerts they received positive critics from audiences and press.
 Their performances have been recorded and broadcasted by Deutschlandfunk, BR and WDR.
 In 2019 they released their debut CD “Grand Tour” at GENUIN classics.